AntonioND/libugba/docs/limitations.rst

    - TIMER: The interrupt handlers are passed as callbacks to the interfaces in SDL to create timers.
 This means that, unlike the other interrupts, in the PC port this one happens in parallel to the game logic.

      In the GBA, the CPU would switch to interrupt handling mode and return to the main program thread after it is done.
 Note that the resolution of timers in SDL is 1 ms, it is not possible to setup a timer that triggers an interrupt more frequently.
 Also note that the OS may get in the way and the interrupt handler may be called fewer times than expected.

+     Additionally, all SDL timers are handled in the same thread.
+This means that a timer can't interrupt the interrupt handler of another timer.
+It is still possible to interrupt VBL or HBL handlers as they run in the main thread.

    - KEYPAD: On PC, the keypad state is refreshed inside SWI_VBlankIntrWait(), so that's when the interrupt handler may be called.

+   - DMA: Works as expected.

-   - SERIAL, DMA, GAMEPAK: Not supported yet.
+   - SERIAL, GAMEPAK: Not supported yet.